Updated: February 11, 2019

 In this document, we outline the practices put in place to maintain secure and dependable operation of Shotgun at your studio.
 If you have additional questions about Shotgun security, please contact us at: firstname.lastname@example.org

-Shotgun has servers hosted in the US West, Europe, and Asia Pacific regions; Amazon's certifications can be found here.
+Shotgun has servers hosted in several regions to provide a better user experience; Amazon's certifications can be found here .